This page covers the steps necessary to set up Outlook 2010, Outlook 2013, Outlook 2016, or Outlook 2019 on a new computer.

 - Step 7: Signatures & Stationery (and custom dictionary)

 Do you leave mail on the POP3 server?
 See this section.
-By default Outlook 2010 and Outlook 2013 automatically leave POP3 mail on the server for 14 days.
+By default Outlook 2010 and up automatically leave POP3 mail on the server for 14 days.

 Things to keep in mind when you are preparing the new computer:

-- You really only need to move the PST and create a new profile using this PST, the other files Outlook uses are created as you use Outlook.
+- You really only need to move the PST (Outlook Data File) and create a new profile using this PST, the other files Outlook uses are created as you use Outlook.

 - You need to install Office (or Outlook) on the new computer.
 You can only move user data, not the program itself.